DeepMapping2: Self-Supervised Large-Scale LiDAR Map Optimization: Introduction

 We propose \titlevariable~that is able to effectively optimize maps on large-scale LiDAR datasets.
 It extends DeepMapping with two novel techniques.
 The first one addresses challenge (1) by organizing data frames into training batches based on map topology from loop closing.
 This allows a frame with its topological/spatial neighbors to be grouped into the same batch.
 We find this to be the best way of adding loop closing into DeepMapping which uses free-space inconsistencies via M-Net and BCE loss to generate self-supervision, because such inconsistencies happen mostly between unregistered neighboring frames.

 The second technique is a novel self-supervised local-to-global point consistency loss that leverages precomputed pairwise registration.
 For each point in a frame, we can compute this new consistency as the L2 distance between different versions of its global coordinate calculated using a neighboring frame's global pose and the relative pose between the two frames from the pairwise registration.
 This allows us to address challenge (2) without relying on point correspondences between different frames: even if two neighboring frames do not have enough common points as correspondences for pairwise local registration, we can still incorporate the local registration's results during training.
 It also addresses the challenge (3) because now L-Net is supervised by stronger gradients from not only the BCE loss, but also the new consistency loss.
-Our contributions are summarized as follows: \begin{itemize} \item Our \titlevariable~is the first self-supervised large-scale LiDAR map optimization method as far as we know, and this generic method achieves state-of-the-art mapping results on various indoor/outdoor public datasets, including KITTI\cite{geiger2013vision}, NCLT\cite{carlevaris2016university}, and the challenging underground dataset Nebula\cite{agha2021nebula}.
-Our code will be released to ensure reproducibility. \item Our analysis reveals why DeepMapping fails to scale up and leads to the two novel techniques to incorporate loop closing and local registration in the DeepMapping framework.
-The necessity and effectiveness of the two techniques are further validated in our ablation study. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item Our \titlevariable~is the first self-supervised large-scale LiDAR map optimization method as far as we know, and this generic method achieves state-of-the-art mapping results on various indoor/outdoor public datasets, including KITTI\cite{geiger2013vision}, NCLT\cite{carlevaris2016university}, and the challenging underground dataset Nebula\cite{agha2021nebula}. \item Our analysis reveals why DeepMapping fails to scale up and leads to the two novel techniques--batch organization and local-to-global point consistency loss--to incorporate loop closing and local registration in the DeepMapping framework.
+Their necessity and effectiveness are further validated in our ablation study. \end{itemize}